PHart3/colimits-agda/README.md

   A stripped-down version of Andrew Swan's [HoTT-Agda](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) branch, with specific additions and local changes for general lemmas used in our development of colimits.

-  In addition, it includes wild category theory, centered on 2-coherent left adjoints.
+  In addition, it includes wild category theory, centered on (co)limits and 2-coherent left adjoints.
 We prove that such adjoints preserve colimits (over graphs).
 Moreover, we prove that the Suspension functor is a 2-coherent left adjoint to Loop-space, for which we develop some new properties of homogeneous types.
 As a result, we get a formal proof that Suspension preserves colimits.

   See `HoTT-Agda/README.md` for the license of the work inside this directory.

 - `Colimit-code/`

-  Our formalization of our construction of an A-colimit.
+  Our formalization of our construction of an A-colimit as well as the fact that the forgetful functor creates tree-indexed colimits.

   See `Colimit-code/README.md` for details and for the license of the work inside this directory.